 - hospitals or clinics

 - schools, pre-schools, early childhood development centres of further education and training colleges;

 - national and provincial libraries and archives;

 - police stations;

-- · correctional facilities; or
+- correctional facilities; or

 - courts of law.

+- Other properties owned by an organ of state will be treated as per the nature of use.